 And remember, these questions don’t stop when your potential partner’s finished speaking.
 Turn the spotlight on yourself.
 Ask yourself honestly how you feel about the relationship and how each question relates to you and your past.
 You’ll become a much more well-rounded, respectful and sincere partner because of it.

 Are you struggling with a relationship that’s on the rocks?
 We can help.
 Maclynn International is far more than an elite multi-award-winning international dating agency.
-Our in-house relationship psychologist and dating coach Madeleine Mason Roantreee, has over 15 years’ experience helping people work through their relationship issues.
+Our in-house relationship expert and dating coach Madeleine Mason Roantreee, has over 15 years’ experience helping people work through their relationship issues.
 She can help you and your partner develop and build a happy and sincere partnership.
 Get in touch with Maclynn International today and let’s get you talking candidly, openly and honestly with your partner about your relationship.
 What could be more important than that?